Epoch Time Converter: Instantly Readable Timestamps

 ⏱️ What the Epoch Time Converter Does

-• Detect whether the input is seconds or milliseconds automatically.
+- Automatically detect whether the input is seconds or milliseconds based on length (with helpful notes).

 🧭 Why It Matters